MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Results and discussion

 However, the scenario of a type 1 AGN is not favoured by the present results.
-The potential presence of an undetected, weak broad H$\alpha$ line of 2\range3\EXP{-18}\ergscm tracing a type 1 AGN (\citealt{Alvarez-marquez+25}) would contribute to about 18\range27 nJy to the F770W flux, not sufficient to explain the excess of 91\nJy found during the SED fitting (see Sect.~\ref{subsec:2comp+AGN}).
-In addition, Figure~\ref{fig:SED_templates} displays how luminous intermediate \z\simi1 \citep{Glikman+06,Selsing+16} and \z$>$7 QSOs \citep{Bosman2024} have a spectral energy distribution at rest-wavelengths 0.6\range0.8\micron flatter than otherwise detected at F770W and F1000W in GN-z11.
-The SED of these QSOs are consistent with hot dust from the black hole surrounding torus emitting at a temperature of about 1400\,K, contributing at wavelengths of 1\micron and above (\eg\citealt{Bosman2024}).
-Moreover, our \texttt{SYNTHESIZER-AGN} best SED fit combining the stellar populations and type 1 AGN requires an additional ad-hoc red source (see Sect~\ref{subsec:2comp+AGN}) in addition to the hot (\simi1300\range1400\,K) dust component to explain the observed flux excess at 0.66 and 0.86\micron.
-As already mentioned in the previous section, this extra component is not physically motivated, and therefore the scenario of a standard type 1 AGN is not supported by the present data.
+The potential presence of an undetected, weak broad H$\alpha$ line of 2\range3\EXP{-18}\ergscm tracing a type 1 AGN (\citealt{Alvarez-marquez+25}) would contribute to about 18\range27 nJy to the F770W flux, which is not sufficient to explain the excess of 91\nJy found during the SED fitting (see Sect.~\ref{subsec:2comp+AGN}).
+In addition, Figure~\ref{fig:SED_templates} displays how luminous intermediate \z\simi1 \citep{Glikman+06,Selsing+16} and \z$>$7 QSOs \citep{Bosman2024} have a SED at rest-wavelengths 0.6\range0.8\micron flatter than otherwise detected at F770W and F1000W in GN-z11.
+The SEDs of these QSOs are consistent with hot dust from the black hole surrounding torus emitting at a temperature of about 1400\,K, contributing at wavelengths of 1\micron and above (\eg\citealt{Bosman2024}).
+Moreover, our \texttt{SYNTHESIZER-AGN} best SED fit combining the stellar populations and type 1 AGN requires an additional ad hoc red source (see Sect~\ref{subsec:2comp+AGN}) in addition to the hot (\simi1300\range1400\,K) dust component to explain the observed flux excess at 0.66 and 0.86\micron.
+As was already mentioned in the previous section, this extra component is not physically motivated, and therefore the scenario of a standard type 1 AGN is not supported by the present data.

-Under the scenario of a Seyfert 2 contribution, the AGN bolometric luminosity derived by \texttt{CIGALE} can be used to estimate the size and mass of the dusty torus assuming its physical parameters (\ie radial extend and inclination of the torus, number of clouds along the equator of the torus, angular and radial distribution of clouds, optical depth per cloud) similar to those derived for low-\z Seyfert 2 galaxies.
+Under the scenario of a Seyfert 2 contribution, the AGN bolometric luminosity derived by \texttt{CIGALE} can be used to estimate the size and mass of the dusty torus assuming that its physical parameters (\ie the radial extent and inclination of the torus, the number of clouds along the equator of the torus, the angular and radial distribution of clouds, and the optical depth per cloud) are similar to those derived for low-\z Seyfert 2 galaxies.
 Following the clumpy dusty torus \citep{Nenkova+08a,Nenkova+08b,Garcia-Bernete+19}, the inner radius of the torus ($R_\mathrm{sub}$) is given as